Kansas Industrial School for Girls

 The Kansas Industrial School for Girls was established on February 1, 1888, in Beloit, Kansas by the Women's Christian Temperance Union.
-The State of Kansas took over the operations in 1899.
+The State of Kansas took over the operations in 1889.
 The school was one of the longest operating reformatories for juvenile girls, having been open for 121 years.
 Other names for the school include the State Industrial School for Girls, the Kansas Girls' Industrial School, the Youth Center at Beloit, and the Beloit Juvenile Correctional Facility.

 History

 When the State of Kansas acquired the Girls' School, the institution sat on 80 acres of land North of the then-current city limits of Beloit, Kansas.
 By 1926, the school included 200 acres of farmland.
 Girls who were committed to the school were deemed in need of correctional work by Kansas courts.
 In the early years of the school, girls were taught a variety of subjects including domestic arts, healthcare, fine arts, religious instruction, and school subjects.
 They were involved in the daily operations of the farm, garden, and kitchen.
 Girls also hosted and organized holiday events, such as the Independence Day Parade in 1938.

 The school implemented a cottage system of housing in 1908.
 This allowed the girls to have a greater amount of freedom while staying under the careful watch of the officer in charge.

 The school's first parole officer, Emma Sells Marshall, gave her first report in the 1914 Biennial Report of the school.

+In 1919, an investigation into the management of the school occurred after two students tried to escape after an unsuccessful attempt to burn one of the buildings. the superintendent, Lillian M. Mitchner, subsequently resigned.

 In December 1945, the school's Administration Building, which had housed employee apartments, girls' dorms, offices, and the chapel, was lost to a fire.
 The building was original to the state's acquisition of the school, having been donated by the city of Beloit in 1890.
 Though the state originally allotted $135,000 for the reconstruction of the building in 1945, ground could not be broken.
 Construction on the new building started during the 1948-1950 biennium.
 The new Administration-Dormitory Building was completed in 1952.

 A TV special was made about the school entitled "Beloit--Girls with Hope" which was directed by Charles G. Gardiner and aired on KTVH.